treder/MVPA-Light/README.md

 Classifier performance is evaluated on a dataset called *test data*.
 To this end, the classifier is applied to samples from the test data.
 The class label predicted by the classifier can then be compared to the true class label in order to quantify classification performance.
 All test functions start with `test_` (e.g. [`test_lda`](classifier/test_lda.m)).

-#### Classifiers
+#### Classifiers for two classes

 * `lda`: Regularised Linear Discriminant Analysis (LDA).
-For two classes, LDA is equivalent to Fisher's discriminant analysis (FDA).
-Hence, LDA searches for a projection of the data into 1D such that the class means are separated as far as possible and the within-class variability is as small as possible.
-To prevent overfitting and assure invertibility of the covariance matrix, the regularisation parameter λ (lambda) can be varied between λ=0 (no regularisation) and λ=1 (maximum regularisation).
-It can also be set to 'auto'.
-In this case, λ is estimated automatically.
+LDA searches for a projection of the data into 1D such that the class means are separated as far as possible and the within-class variability is as small as possible.
+To counteract overfitting, ridge regularisation and shrinkage regularisation are available.
+In shrinkage, the regularisation parameter λ (lambda) rankges from λ=0 (no regularisation) to λ=1 (maximum regularisation).
+It can also be set to 'auto' to have λ be estimated automatically.
 For more details on regularised LDA see [[Bla2011]](#Bla2011).
 LDA has been shown to be formally equivalent to LCMV beamforming and it can be used for recovering time series of ERP sources [[Tre2011]](#Tre2011).
 See [`train_lda`](classifier/train_lda.m) for a full description of the parameters.
 * `logreg`: Logistic regression (LR) with L2-regularisation.
 LR directly models class probabilities by fitting a logistic function to the data.
 Like LDA, LR is a linear classifier and hence its operation is expressed by a weight vector w and a bias b.
 To prevent overfitting the regularisation parameter λ (lambda) is used to control the penalisation of the classifier weights.  λ has to be positive but its value is unbounded.
 It can also be set to 'auto'.
 In this case, different λ's are tried out using a searchgrid; the value of λ maximising cross-validation performance is then used for training on the full dataset.
 See [`train_logreg`](classifier/train_logreg.m) for a full description of the parameters.
 * `svm`: Support Vector Machine (SVM).
 The parameter C is the cost parameter that controls the amount of regularisation.
 It is inversely related to the lambda defined above.
 By default, a linear SVM is used.
 By setting the `.kernel` parameter (e.g. to 'polynomial' or 'rbf'), non-linear SVMs can be trained as well.
 See [`train_svm`](classifier/train_svm.m) for a full description of the parameters.
 * `ensemble`: Uses an ensemble of classifiers trained on random subsets of the features and random subsets of the samples.
 Can use any classifier with train/test functions as a learner.
 See [`train_ensemble`](classifier/train_ensemble.m) for a full description of the parameters.